fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 The following arguments are supported:

+* `activate` - (Optional) Conditionally prevents the Service from being activated.
+The apply step will continue to create a new draft version but will not activate it if this is set to false.
+Default true.
 * `name` - (Required) The unique name for the Service to create.
 * `domain` - (Required) A set of Domain names to serve as entry points for your Service.
 Defined below.